zulip/zulip/help/message-retention-policy.md

 Zulip's system supports:

-* Setting an organization-level retention policy, which applies to all private messages and all streams without a specific policy.
+* Setting an organization-level retention policy, which applies to all direct messages and all streams without a specific policy.
 * Setting a retention policy for individual streams, which overrides the organization-level policy for that stream.
 This can be used to just delete messages on specific streams, to only retain messages